smeghen/swapi_api/README.md

 *	Edited

-The captured data is then dsiplayed on a single page using a responsive Bootstrap table.
+The captured data is then displayed on a single page using a responsive Bootstrap table.

+A simple serach box is provided which will filter the table based on name.